If you are in crisis and need help to feel safe, please consider talking to someone right now.

 Mindful crying can help to promote calm

-and regulate the brain and nervous system
+the brain and nervous system

 Approach: